telerik/blazor-docs/components/notification/appearance.md

 ## ThemeColor

-The color of the animated loading icon is controlled through the `ThemeColor` parameter.
+The color of the notification popup is easily controlled through the `ThemeColor` parameter.
 You can set it to a member of the `Telerik.Blazor.ThemeColor` class:

 * `Primary`
 * `Secondary`